angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 Deed.
 It went quite well, but not enough that I felt like changing the list without having a significant amount of testing.

-In the end I submitted the same 75 that I registered at the previous 4 Seasons for both Saturday and Sunday:
+In the end I submitted the same 75 that I registered at the previous 4Seasons for both Saturday and Sunday:

 ::tweet{id=1665758688018157568}